-The Centre for Cell Biology is one of eight UK-based Wellcome Trust Centres, two of which are in Scotland.
+The Centre for Cell Biology is one of fifteen UK-based Wellcome Trust Centres, three of which are in Scotland.
 We were granted full Centre status by the Wellcome Trust in 2001, the year that the draft human genome was published.

 Our mission is to play a significant part of the scientific global endeavour aimed at understanding living systems at the molecular level, making discoveries that advance knowledge of normal and abnormal cell function.